DivyaTejaVenkat29/Movie_Api/README.md

 - **Django**: Python-based web framework for building the API backend.
 - **Django REST Framework (DRF)**: Toolkit for building Web APIs in Django.
 - **Python**: Programming language used for backend development.
-- **SQLite**: Relational database management system used for storing movie data.
+- **Postgres**: Relational database management system used for storing movie data.

 ## Installation